-Sometimes there are promos which increase the bonus to 32,000 Qantas Points.
+Sometimes there are promos that increase the bonus to 32,000 Qantas Points.

-These insurance policies offer sign-up bonuses of up to 50,000 Qantas Points (boosted to more than 100,000 Qantas Points during promotions), plus 1 Qantas Point per $1 spent on premiums.
+These insurance policies offer various sign-up bonuses — sometimes more than 100,000 points — plus at least 1 Qantas Point per $1 spent on premiums.

 You will also unlock the full potential of the Qantas Wellbeing app, which gives you Qantas Points on a regular basis for staying active, and even sleeping well!

 Switching your household power and gas to Red Energy could see you swing 15,000 Qantas Points in sign-up bonuses, and up to 7 Qantas Points per $1 spent with regular bills, when you pay on time.

 This is a relatively new sports streaming platform.
 New members can get from 1,000 to 1,500 Qantas Points on sign-up, then an ongoing amount of 100 to 150 Qantas Points per month you remain connected.
 Read more about Kayo Sports here.

 This infographic summarises the main ways to earn Qantas Points: